-Anyone who succeeds without some measure of failure first is either not trying very hard, or lying about it.
+Anyone who claims to succeed without some measure of homesteading failure first is either not trying very hard, or lying about it.

 Farming, gardening, homesteading, or crofting—all have their times of failure.
 Weather, bad advice, or disease can all play a part.
 Hasty and ill-thought decisions are equally culpable.